nombiezinja/github-avatar-downloader/README.md

 # GitHub Avatar Downloader

-## Problem Statement
+## Description

+A command line Node app that uses HTTP to retrieve content from Github using their API and writes content to the disk.

-Given a GitHub repository name and owner, download all the contributors' profile images and save them to a subdirectory, `avatars/`.
+Given a GitHub repository name and owner, this script will download all the contributors' profile images and save them to a subdirectory, `avatars/`.

+This project was built with the purpose of getting started to work with Node and Javascript.

-## Expected Usage
+## Usage

 This program should be executed from the command line, in the following manner:

-`node download_avatars.js jquery jquery`
+`node download_avatars.js <repoOwnerName> <repoName>

-Also pineapples on pizza is delicious and you are a monster if you do not agree.